CA DREAM ACT (STATE BASED FINANCIAL AID)

 If you have questions about your eligibility, check out this chart that compares AB 540, AB 2000, the California Dream Act and Deferred Action for Childhood Arrivals (DACA) in more detail.
 Please be aware that DACA does not give students eligibility for the FAFSA or any federal financial aid.

-Read Determining the Right Financial Aid Application in California
+Read How to Guarantee You Use the Correct Financial Aid Application in California

 If you have questions about which financial aid application you should complete (FAFSA vs. DREAM) or have questions about your eligibility, use this guide to be sure you use the correct application to be considered for all the financial aid you may be eligible for.